Pronunciation: klor PROE ma zeen

 Call your doctor at once if you have uncontrollable movements of your eyes, lips, tongue, face, arms, or legs.
 These could be early signs of dangerous side effects.

-Chlorpromazine is not approved for use in older adults with dementia-related conditions.
+Chlorpromazine is not approved for use in older adults with dementia-related psychosis.

-Chlorpromazine is used to treat psychotic disorders such as schizophrenia or manic-depression in adults.
+Chlorpromazine is a phenothiazine (FEEN-oh-THYE-a-zeen) that is used to treat psychotic disorders such as schizophrenia or manic-depression in adults.

 Chlorpromazine is also used in adults to treat nausea and vomiting, anxiety before surgery, chronic hiccups, acute intermittent porphyria, and symptoms of tetanus.